Contact Us | Sign Up for updates

 Agreeing to abide by these principles and the CPTAC Publication Guidelines is required to gain access to CPTAC data.

 CPTAC is a community resource project and data are made available rapidly after generation for community research use.
 To act in accord with the Fort Lauderdale principles and support the continued prompt public release of large-scale proteomic data prior to publication, researchers who plan to prepare manuscripts or presentations involving CPTAC data and journal editors who receive such manuscripts, are encouraged to coordinate their independent reports with CPTAC’s publication schedule.
 This may be done by contacting the CPTAC network at firstname.lastname@example.org.

-CPTAC defines a global analysis publication as the first paper, authored by one or more members of the Clinical Proteomic Tumor Analysis Consortium, which includes analysis of much of the existing CPTAC data on the tumor type or sample set at the time of a data freeze.
-Specifically, these manuscripts report on the comprehensive, integrated analysis of multiple CPTAC datasets available which may include: global proteome profiling, reverse-phase protein analysis, and profiling on any of the following PTMs: phosphorylation, acetylation, glycosylation, and ubiquitination.
-Prior to a global analysis publication on a specific tumor type, available data sets should be considered pre-publication data subject to the standard principles of scientific etiquette regarding publication of findings using data obtained from other sources.
+CPTAC defines a global analysis publication as the first marker paper, authored by one or more members of the CPTAC, which includes analysis of the existing CPTAC data generated on the tumor type or sample set at the time of a data freeze.
+Specifically, these manuscripts report on the comprehensive, integrated analyses of multiple CPTAC datasets which may include: characterization of global proteome and/or PTMs such as phosphorylation, acetylation, glycosylation and ubiquitination, and reverse-phase protein analysis.
+Prior to a global analysis publication on a specific tumor type, available datasets should be considered pre-publication data subject to the standard principles of scientific etiquette regarding publication of findings using data obtained from other sources.